 Some providers only offer deals to existing customers and some cards are only available if you open a student bank account with them as well.

 To get a student credit card you will have to demonstrate that you have some income.
-This can come from: :
+This can come from one or more of :

 Your student loan